owera/versa-framework/docs/faq.rst

 :orphan:

-.. currentmodule:: versa
+.. currentmodule:: versacord
 .. _faq:

 Frequently Asked Questions
 ==========================

-This is a list of Frequently Asked Questions regarding the use of ``versa`` and its extension modules.
+This is a list of Frequently Asked Questions regarding the use of ``versacord`` and its extension modules.
 Feel free to suggest a new question or submit one via pull requests.

 .. contents:: Questions